raghavauppuluri13/website/_projects/rope-manipulation.md

 ---
 > [Github](https://github.com/raghavauppuluri13/rope-manipulation), [Presentation](https://docs.google.com/presentation/d/1zRuhXxpXfUB-i6lupotLf98f1N1sZB_0EnAhp_hPZIs/edit?usp=sharing)

-For the CS 593 Robotics course and research at [MARS Lab](), I am developing a self-supervised rope manipulation robot system in MuJoCo with a Panda robot arm.
+For the CS 593 Robotics course and research at [MARS Lab](https://www.purduemars.com/), I am developing a self-supervised rope manipulation robot system in MuJoCo with a Panda robot arm.
 This project utilizes the following components:
 - Causal InfoGAN framework[^1] for planning from pixel observations
 - Inverse Dynamics[^2] model mapping pixels to high-level actions
 - PID/MPC-CEM for generating and executing joint-space trajectories from high-level actions

 ### Kinematic Planning/Control

 Given start and goal poses in task-space, simple linear interpolation is used to plan discretized XYZ waypoints from start to goal.
-Then inverse kinematics is used to generate joint-space trajectories.
+Then inverse kinematics is used to generate joint-space trajectories that are executed via PID control.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">